-The second generation of iRiver's Clix MP3/video player is thinner than its predecessor, accelerates video frame rates to 30 fps from 15 fps, and comes in three flash-memory capacities, up from one.
+Vancouver, Wash. — The second generation of iRiver’s clix MP3/video player is thinner than its predecessor, accelerates the video frame rate to 30 fps from 15 fps, and comes in three flash-memory capacities, up from one.

 The company is also working with RealNetworks to develop a version using Real’s Rhapsody DNA technology, which already appears in four recently launched SanDisk MP3 players.
 Rhapsody DNA is said to enable seamless content transfers from Rhapsody’s subscription-download service and other Rhapsody-powered subscription sites, including Best Buy’s.
 DNA also offers the ability to transfer and store Rhapsody streaming-music channels on the device and play them back for as long as the user’s subscription is paid up.